-It is easy to see why Electronic Instrumentation

-Technicians must understand and be able to apply electronics theory in their daily work activities; therefore, high school students interested in the field should take courses in mathematics and general physics.
+Teamwork is very important in a career for an Instrumentation Technician.
+Good communication skills, both written and oral, are essential in the role of a Technician.
+Electronic Instrumentation Technicians must understand and apply electronic and electrical theory in their daily work activities; therefore, high school students interested in this field should take courses in mathematics and general physics.